Net Promoter® Score Survey

 Engage Promoters, Detractors, Passives Maintain contact with each group and customize messages to them.
 Give promoters information to disseminate, show passives why you’re great, and find out how to remedy the concerns of detractors.
 Throughout the whole process you are building a relationship with them and increasing their enthusiasm for your brand.

-* Net Promoter Score is a registered trademark of Fred Reichheld, Satmetrix, and Bain & Co.
+* NPS®, Net Promoter® & Net Promoter® Score are a registered trademark of Fred Reichheld, Satmetrix, and Bain & Company.